 The minerals in your saliva, such as calcium and phosphate, in addition to fluoride from toothpaste and water, help the enamel repair itself by replacing minerals lost during an “acid attack.”
 This helps strengthen your teeth.

-However, repeated cycle of acid attacks through sugar intake weaken then destroy the enamel.
+However, a repeated cycle of acid attacks through sugar intake weakens then destroy the enamel.
 This creates cavities.